 What Happens After I File Articles of Incorporation?

 After you file your articles of incorporation, your state will file the document as long as every question was filled out correctly.
 You should receive a formal certificate of incorporation via mail approximately 3-6 weeks later.

 What to Do After Filing

 Filing articles of incorporation is the first of several steps required for establishing a corporation.
 Additional obligations must be followed shortly after filing and revisited periodically throughout your career.
 Here are the next steps to take after filing your articles of incorporation:

 Initial reports are only required by certain states and, depending on the state, must be filed within one or two months after your official incorporation.
 Required information includes your business’s location, registered agent, and basic descriptions of your directors and officers.

 Most states require new corporations to publish a notice in a local newspaper that, once again, contains much of the same information in your articles of incorporation.
 This includes your business’s name, address, and the number of shares.

 Due dates for annual reports vary from state to state.
 They are usually due the next March or April after your first year in business.
 Required information depends on your state as well, but they mostly contain financial data for potential shareholders.

 Corporate bylaws are the most important legal document of any corporation.
 Only certain states require corporations to have bylaws in place for legal recognition.
 But even if your state does not have this requirement, you should still draft and adopt corporate bylaws before operations begin.
-Formal adoption of corporate bylaws shows that your board of directors has officially come to an agreement in regards to management structure.
-This includes the responsibilities of shareholders, directors, and officers along with the company’s primary goals.
+Formal adoption of corporate bylaws shows that your board of directors has officially agreed to management structure.
+This includes the responsibilities of shareholders, directors, and officers, along with the company’s primary goals.